-During the third quarter of 1999, management reached a decision to exit the Company's Encapsulated Cell Therapy (ECT) activities, dispose of the related intellectual property, facilities and equipment and relocate the Lincoln, RI corporate headquarters to Sunnyvale, CA. At the same time, the Company accrued various estimated expenses associated with the exit and wind-down of the ECT activities, disposal of the related property and relocation of the corporate headquarters.
+During the third quarter of 1999, management reached a decision to exit the Company's Encapsulated Cell Therapy (ECT) activities, dispose of the related intellectual property, facilities and equipment and relocate the Lincoln, RI corporate headquarters to Sunnyvale, CA. The Company terminated legal, professional and consulting contractual arrangements in support of ECT research.
+The Company had used these legal, professional and consulting contractual arrangements to meet regulatory requirements in support of its research work, to support contractual arrangements with clinical sites, to provide assistance at clinical sites in administrating therapy and documenting activities, and to assist in compliance with FDA and other regulations regarding its clinical trials.
+ECT related patent law work was also terminated.
+The Company also engaged professional consultants in connection with the determination to exit its ECT activities and restructure its operations, which concluded with the exit from ECT activities and relocation of its corporate headquarters to California.
+The Company reduced its workforce by approximately 58 employees who had been focused on ECT programs and 10 administrative employees.
+At the same time, the Company accrued various estimated expenses associated with the exit and wind-down of the ECT activities, disposal of the related property and relocation of the corporate headquarters.
 Additional accruals were provided in December 1999 for expenses relating to settlement of a 1989 funding arrangement with the Rhode Island Partnership for Science and Technology resulting from the Company's move out of Rhode Island, further adjustment to asset carrying values and estimated carrying costs associated with the Rhode Island facilities through the expected disposition date.
 In addition, during December 1999, the Company liquidated certain ECT equipment and sold its ECT intellectual property to Neurotech, S.A. for \$3,000,000.
 The tabular unaudited pro forma consolidated statement of operations presents the effects of the sale, wind-down and relocation, as if they had occurred at January 1, 1999.
 The pro forma effects and adjustments were determined based on available information and certain allocations that management believes are reasonable.
 The pro forma financial information does not purport to represent what the Company's operating results would have been had the sale occurred at January 1, 1999 and may not be indicative of the Company's financial position or operating results for any future date or period.